-All work described in this report is preliminary.
-Following the June 2021 Council meeting, the Workgroup will continue to refine analyses based on Workgroup discussions and guidance from the Council and its advisory bodies.
+All work described in this report is based on guidance from the Council through June 2021.
+Following the September 2021 Council meeting, the Workgroup will continue to refine analyses based on Workgroup discussions and guidance from the Council and its advisory bodies.